michaelpeluso/git-guru/readme.md

 - Your Github repository URL

 ## Installation and Execution

-0.**Quickstart**
+0. **Quickstart**
-- 1. Clone this repository to your local machine.
+- Clone this repository to your local machine.
-- 2. Navigate to the repository directory.
+-  Navigate to the repository directory.
-- 3. Install the required dependencies using `pip install -r requirements.txt`.
+-  Install the required dependencies using `pip install -r requirements.txt`.
-- 4. Run `python main.py` in your terminal.
+-  Run `python main.py` in your terminal.

 1. **Start Python Virtual Environment:**
 Open a terminal window.
 Navigate to the project directory.
 Create a new Python virtual environment by running the command:
 ```